ystia/yorc/doc/run.rst

 So in case of your ssh-agent process die, just restart it with the command above.

-If your ssh key does not have a passphrase, **do not start any ssh-agent** before starting janus and make sure that environement variable SSH_AUTH_SOCK is not set.
+If your ssh key does not have a passphrase, **do not start any ssh-agent** before starting yorc and make sure that environement variable SSH_AUTH_SOCK is not set.

 .. code-block:: bash

     killall ssh-agent
     unset SSH_AUTH_SOCK

-Then start janus
+Then start yorc

 .. code-block:: bash

-    janus server
+    yorc server